wilko90/Simply-Films/TESTING.md

 ### Benchmark - A user must be able to understand the main purpose of the website's goals.

 * On initial contact the user is welcomed by the logo that remains in its container and is visible to the user at all times.
-* On initial contact the user is greeted with a H1 introduction and a call to action 'Browse our Films'
+* On initial contact the user is greeted with an H1 introduction and a call to action 'Browse our Films'
 * On initial contact the user is greeted with a list of engageable features which will navigate the user throughout the page

 #### Outcome - Successful